aws/amazon-vpc-cni-k8s/README.md

 To enable security groups for pods you need to have at least an EKS 1.17 eks.3 cluster.
 Setting `ENABLE_POD_ENI` to `true` will add the `vpc.amazonaws.com/has-trunk-attached` label to the node if it is possible to attach an additional ENI.

+---

+`DISABLE_TCP_EARLY_DEMUX` (Since v1.7.3)

+Type: Boolean as a String

+Default: `false`

+If `ENABLE_POD_ENI` is set to `true`, in order for the kubelet on the node to talk to pods using the per pod security group feature, `DISABLE_TCP_EARLY_DEMUX` should be set to `true`.
+This will increase the local TCP connection latency slightly, that is why it is not on by default.
+Details on why this is needed can be found in this [#1212 comment](https://github.com/aws/amazon-vpc-cni-k8s/pull/1212#issuecomment-693540666).

 ### ENI tags related to Allocation

 This plugin interacts with the following tags on ENIs: